defmethodinc/just-not-sorry/phrases.md

         <li>"We're not experts"</li>
       </ul>
     </th>
-    <td>"I'm no expert" undermines your idea and displays an overall lack of self-confidence. --Lydia Dishman</td>
+    <td>"I'm no expert" undermines your idea and displays an overall lack of self-confidence. --Lydia Dishman <a
-    <td><a
       href="http://www.fastcompany.com/3049609/the-future-of-work/4-types-of-useless-phrases-you-need-to-eliminate-from-your-emails"
       rel="noopener noreferrer" target="_blank">source</a></td>
   </tr>